nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_read.md

 Read the DocumentReference resource for a pointer with the logical id of 'da2b6e8a-3c8f-11e8-baae-6c3be5a609f5-584d385036514c383142'.</pre>
 </div>

-Note the status of the pointer must be "current" for the pointer to be retrieved.
+Note the status of the pointer must be `current` for the pointer to be retrieved.

 ## Read Response

-Success:
+### Success

+A successful execution of the read interaction will:

-- will return a `200` **SUCCESS** HTTP status code on successful execution of the interaction.
+- return a `200` **OK** HTTP status code.
-- will return a response body containing a `DocumentReference` resource which conforms to the [NRL-DocumentReference-1 FHIR profile](https://fhir.nhs.uk/STU3/StructureDefinition/NRL-DocumentReference-1) and has the status "current".
+- return a response body containing a `DocumentReference` resource which conforms to the [NRL-DocumentReference-1 FHIR profile](https://fhir.nhs.uk/STU3/StructureDefinition/NRL-DocumentReference-1) and has the status `current`.

 <!--
-{% include note.html content="When a document/record is to be retrieved via the SSP then the Consumer MUST percent encode the `content.attachment.url` property, taken from an NRL pointer, and prefix it with the SSP server URL.
+{% include note.html content="When a document/record is to be retrieved via the SSP then the consumer **MUST** percent encode the `content.attachment.url` property, taken from an NRL pointer, and prefix it with the SSP server URL.
 For more details, see the [Retrieval Read](retrieval_interaction_read.html#retrieval-via-the-ssp) interaction page." %}
 -->

 Example Successful Response: